-The Department of Home Affairs will resume applications for identity cards or documents and all types of passports.
-DHA will also resume visa services, including submission of applications through VFS Global in the following categories:
+The Department of Home Affairs has resumed applications for identity cards or documents and all types of passports, as well as visa services, including submission of applications through VFS Global in the following visa categories:

 - Visitor’s visas